4 Ways to Train Yourself Not to Heel Strike When Running

 Minimalist shoes are designed to mimic the feel of being barefoot.
 They do this by having a thin, completely flat sole that keeps your foot level with the ground, while allowing your feet to feel the ground to a great extent.
 Plus, the absence of a raised cushioned heel inches your forefoot strike in the right direction by enabling you to avoid making initial contact on the heel.
 Not to mention, the wide and flexible fit of a minimalist shoe provides a more natural environment that allows your foot to function, bend, flex and expand normally.

-Properly maintaining a forefoot strike seems to thrive on harder surfaces, such as pavement, whereas softer surfaces, such as grass may threaten your ability to land forefooted properly.
+According to undisputed research, maintaining a proper forefoot strike is optimized when running barefoot on harder surfaces, such as pavement, whereas softer surfaces, such as grass may threaten your ability to land forefooted properly.
 Additionally, running barefoot or in barefoot like running shoes, improves the ability to notice foot strike patterns on harder surfaces.

 Because landing on the heel hurts on pavement, barefoot or pure minimalist shod runners develop a better ability to stay off their heel at touchdown.
 Other work has found that running, especially when barefoot, on pavement optimally refreshes the forefoot strike as compared with running on mats, or cushioned surfaces.